Diamagnetic/ai-tax-return/README.md

 **Components:**

 - **Frontend (Streamlit):**
   Allows users to upload tax PDFs (e.g., W-2, 1099-INT, 1099-NEC), displays summaries, and lets users preview and download the generated Form 1040.
 Sends uploaded files to the backend via REST API.
+The frontend is deployed on **Heroku** for public access.

 - **Backend (FastAPI):**
   Handles PDF parsing, calls the OpenAI API to extract tax-relevant fields, aggregates the results, calculates tax liability using 2024 IRS brackets, and fills out a preformatted Form 1040.
+The backend is also deployed on **Heroku**, exposing RESTful endpoints.

   - **LLM Integration (OpenAI API):**
   Interprets uploaded documents and extracts structured fields like income and tax withheld, enabling automation of tax form generation.